 Louis, Duke of Brittany (1704 – 1705), died from convulsions

 Marie Adélaïde, described as “a breath of fresh air”, became the favorite of King Louis XIV and his morganatic second wife Madame de Maintenon.
 Because Madame de Maintenon’s marriage to the king was morganatic and Maria Anna Victoria of Bavaria, the wife of Louis of France, Le Grand Dauphin had died in 1690, the young Maria Adélaïde held the highest female position at court and was given the queen’s apartments at the Palace of Versailles.
-She attended numerous balls, hunts, games, and banquets, charming the court.
-Marie Adélaïde often took part in political deliberations and was privy to many important state secrets and decisions.
+She attended numerous balls, hunts, games, and banquets, and charmed the court.
+Marie Adélaïde often participated in political deliberations and was privy to important state secrets and decisions.
 After her death, when King Louis XIV looked through her letters, it became apparent Marie Adélaïde misused this information by telling her father any information that would be of interest to him.
 Louis XIV is said to have told Madame de Maintenon that the “little woman” had deceived him.

 In the spring of 1711, King Louis XIV’s only surviving legitimate child Louis, Le Grand Dauphin, Marie Adélaïde’s father-in-law, caught smallpox, apparently from a priest who was distributing Holy Communion after he had visited a smallpox victim, and died on April 14, 1711, at the age of 49.
 His son Louis, Marie Adélaïde’s husband, who had been styled Le Petit Dauphin, became the heir to the French throne but in less than a year, he and Marie Adélaïde would be dead.